A Deep Generative Learning Approach for Two-stage Adaptive Robust Optimization: Methodology

 \subsection{Deep Data-Driven Uncertainty Sets}

 AGRO constructs tight uncertainty sets as nonlinear and differentiable transformations of spherical uncertainty sets lying in the latent space $\mathbb{R}^L$ with $L < D$, where $D$ is the dimensionality of $\rxi$.
 We approach learning these transformations as a VAE estimation task.
 Let $\vz \sim \mathcal{N}(\vzero,\mI_L)$ be an isotropic Gaussian random variable and let $h_\phi: \mathbb{R}^D \to \mathbb{R}^L$ and $f_\theta: \mathbb{R}^L \to \mathbb{R}^D$ respectively denote the encoder and decoder of a VAE model trained to generate samples from $p_\rxi$ \citep{kingma2013auto}.
 Specifically, $h_\phi$ is trained to map samples of uncertainty realizations to samples from $\mathcal{N}(\vzero,\mI_L)$ while $f_\theta$ is trained to perform the reverse mapping.
-Here, $L$ denotes the VAE bottleneck dimension, a hyperparameter that plays a large role in determining the \textit{fidelity} and \textit{diversity} of generated samples (see Appendix \plaineqref{sec:metrics}) and is generally tuned through a process of trial and error.
-We note that our approach can be extended to other classes of deep generative models that learn such a mapping from $\mathcal{N}(\vzero,\mI_L)$ to $p_\rxi$ such as generative adversarial networks \citep{goodfellow2014generative}, normalizing flows \citep{papamakarios2021normalizing}, and diffusion models \citep{ho2020denoising}.
-However, we employ a VAE architecture as VAEs are known to exhibit relatively high stability in training and low computational effort for sampling \citep{bond2021deep}, making them highly conducive to integration within an optimization framework.
+Here, $L$ denotes the VAE bottleneck dimension, a hyperparameter that plays a large role in determining the \textit{fidelity} and \textit{diversity} of generated samples (see Appendix~\plaineqref{sec:metrics}), which must be tuned through trial and error.
+We discuss the role of the bottleneck dimension further in Section~\plaineqref{sec:experiments}.

+We note that our approach can be extended to other classes of deep generative models that learn such a mapping from $\mathcal{N}(\vzero,\mI_L)$ to $p_\rxi$ such as generative adversarial networks \citep{goodfellow2014generative}, normalizing flows \citep{papamakarios2021normalizing}, and diffusion models \citep{ho2020denoising}, which tend to produce samples with higher fidelity in general \citep{bond2021deep}.
+We employ a VAE architecture as VAEs are known to exhibit relatively high stability in training and low computational effort for sampling \citep{bond2021deep}, making them highly conducive to integration within an iterative optimization framework.
+Additionally, experimental findings suggest significant cost reductions from AGRO over classical CCG even when using a generative model that produces samples with only moderate fidelity (see Section~\plaineqref{sec:experiments}).

 To construct the uncertainty set $\mathcal{U}$, we first consider a ``latent'' uncertainty set given by the $L$-ball $\mathcal{Z} \coloneqq \mathcal{B}(\vzero, \Gamma)$.
 We select the radius $\Gamma$ such that the decoded uncertainty set $\mathcal{U} = \{f_\theta(\vz) \mid \vz \in \mathcal{Z}\}$ satisfies $\mathbb{P}_{\rxi\sim p_\rxi}(\rxi \in \mathcal{U}) \geq \alpha$ with confidence level $\delta$.
 Letting $\mXi \in \mathbb{R}^{N \times D}$ be our training dataset, we leverage Theorem 1 from \citet{hong2021learning} to obtain $\Gamma$ according to the following steps. \begin{enumerate} \item Split $\mXi$ into two disjoint sets: one with $N_1 \geq \log \delta / \log \alpha$ samples reserved for calibrating the size of the uncertainty set (i.e., steps 2 and 3) and another with $(N - N_1)$ samples for training the VAE. \item After training the VAE, project the calibration data into the latent space and sort the resulting $L^2$ norms, i.e. $r_j \coloneqq \|h_\phi(\rxi^{(j)})\|_2$ for all $\rxi^{(j)}$ in the calibration set, to obtain the order statistics of $\{r_1,\dots,r_{N_1}\}$.
 We denote these order statistics by $r_{(1)} \leq \dots \leq r_{(N_1)}$. \item Choose $\Gamma = r_{(\ell)}$, where $j$ is defined as: